-One day in February 2020, Larrice and Quileo met at the Greater Pleasant View Baptist Church in Brentwood.
+On a Saturday in February 2020, Larrice and Quileo met at the Greater Pleasant View Baptist Church in Brentwood.
 Quileo spent that afternoon recording, re-recording, listening back to, and singing along with tracks for each vocal part of the Fairfield Four standard “There Must Be A City.”
 Larrice added his own vocals and enthusiasm as he coached his apprentice through every complicated line.

 - Docjive, “The Fairfield Four circa 1980s…”Don’t You Let Nobody Turn You ‘Round.”
 Youtube.
 Oct 29, 2010.

 - Don’t Let Nobody Turn You Round, Acrobat 4205 (CD, 2008)